mcyster/nixos-conf/README.md

-# Nixos config for `emu`
+# Nixos config for various machines

-This is the `/etc/nixos` directory on my workstation `emu`.
+This is the `/etc/nixos` directory

 Split configuration into
-- configuration.nix, mainly machine specific configuration
+- $(hostname)/configuration.nix, machine specific configuration
-- hardware-configuraton.nix, generated during setup, machine specific
+- $(hostname)/hardware-configuraton.nix, generated during setup, machine specific
 - my.nix, a minimal set of tools to get a comfortable environment, use on all my machines
 - extole.nix, configuration for work environment, use on machines I use for work
 - tunnel-cyster-com, setup a tunnel to a public host I have, use on a few machines

-## This repo
+- nixos-conf-pull, git pulls the latest configuration files, moves host specific files into deployed location
+- nixos-conf-psuh, updates host specific configurations form deployed location, git pushes local configuration files

+# Using This Repo

 Making changes:

 * `cd /etc/nixos`
 * `./nixos-conf-pull`
-* # change configuration files
+* change configuration files
 * `nixos-rebuild switch`
 * check changes, reboot if needed
 * `./nixos-conf-push "message"`